metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 If you want to retain the Metabase application logs you can do so by publishing then to an S3 bucket of your choice.
 Here's how:

 - On you Metabase Elastic Beanstalk environment, click on the `Configuration` link in the navigation bar on the left side.
 You will be taken to a page with a number of boxes containing different configuration options for your environment.
-- Click on the box labeled `Software Configuration` under the heading `Web Tier`
+- Click on the box labeled `Software Configuration` under the heading `Web Tier`.
-- Scroll down and then check the box labeled `Enable log file rotation to Amazon S3`
+- Scroll down and then check the box labeled `Enable log file rotation to Amazon S3`.
-- Click `Save` in the bottom right corner
+- Click `Save` in the bottom right corner.

 After you click save your Environment will begin updating with your new change. you will have to wait a minute for this to complete and then you're good to go.
 Elastic Beanstalk will now periodically publish the application log files to S3 for you and you can download them and analyze them at your leisure.